aleck156/CompTIA_NET/8_Routing.md

             - updates routing tables every 30 seconds
             - easy to configure
             - runs over UDP
+          - BGP
+            - Border Gateway Protocol
+            - uses the number of autonomous system hops instead of router hops
       - link state
         - link speed, and how quick the route is
         - bandwidth is king